AidenRourke/Me/README.md

 **Carleton University** — *Bachelor of Computer Science (Honours), Minor in Psychology*
 *Ottawa, ON | September 2016 – May 2021*

-- GPA: 3.8/4
-- Awards: Dean's Honor List and the Director of the School of Computer Science Award
+- GPA: 3.8/4 | Dean's Honor List, Director of the School of Computer Science Award

 ---